 The Fate of the Land Ko ngā Ākinga a ngā Rangatira Māori political struggle in the Liberal era 1891-1912 DANNY KEENAN In the second half of the nineteenth century, settlers poured into Aotearoa demanding land.
 Millions of acres were acquired by the government or directly by settlers or confiscated after the Land Wars.
 By 1891, when the Liberal government came to power, Māori retained only a fraction of their lands.
-For rangatira such as James Carroll, Wiremu Pere, Pāora Tūhaere, Te Keepa Rangihiwinui and many others, the challenges were innumerable.
 To stop further land being lost, some rangatira saw parliamentary process as the mechanism; others pursued political independence.
 For over two decades, Māori men and women of outstanding ability fought hard to protect their people and their land.
 How those rangatira fared, and how they should be remembered, is the story of Māori political struggle during the Liberal era.
+DANNY KEENAN (Ngāti Te Whiti ki Te Atiawa) has a PhD in history and has published widely on Māori and New Zealand history.